krother/training_and_teaching_methods/fundamentals/programming_is_difficult_to_teach.md

     print(f'There are {ade} Adelie penguins in the file.')

-What difficulties might a student face learning to write a Python program like this?
+What difficulties might a student face learning to write this Python program?
-As you well know, there are many things that are not easy when you do them for the first time:
+As you well know, there are many things that are not easy when someone is programming for the first time:

 * set up their Python environment properly
 * decompose the problem into elementary steps
-* grasp the abstraction behind the for loop
+* grasp the abstraction behind a `for` loop
-* combine the for loop with a conditional statement (another abstraction)
+* combine the `for` loop with a conditional statement (another abstraction)
 * type in the instructions correctly

 In all these steps, tiny details matter.
 Getting one tiny detail wrong can ruin everything.
 In this aspect, learning to program is fundamentally different from e.g. learning a spoken language.
-The following variations of the above code lines are non-trivial mistakes for many beginners:
+The following variations of the above program contains several bugs that are non-trivial for many beginners:

-    :::python3
+    # count all Adelie penguins
-    ade = 1
+    ade == 0
+    for line in 'penguins.csv':
+        if line in 'Adelie':
             ade + 1

-    if line in 'Adelie':

-    print(f'There are {ade} Adelie penguins in the file.')
+            print('There are {ade} Adelie penguins in the file.')

-Each of these lines breaks the program in one way or another.
+Each line contains a bug that breaks the program in one way or another.
 Understanding why a particular line is correct requires a lot of context (syntax, other lines of code, input data, function signatures etc.).
-All of that context is necessary to make a program work.
+A student of programming needs the entire context to make a program work.
 This is what makes programming difficult to learn.

 ----

-## Challenge #2: Programming requires many Competencies
+## Challenge #2: Programming requires many competencies

 To count the penguins in Python, you could also use the `pandas` library.
 `pandas` is a popular analysis tool in the Python world.
+Essentially, `pandas` simplifies your code.
 It gets the control flow statements (`for` and `if`) out of the way:

+    # count all Adelie penguins
     import pandas as pd

-    df = pd.read_csv('penguins.csv', sep=',')
+    df = pd.read_csv('penguins.csv')
-    adelie = df.loc[df['species'] == 'Adelie']
+    adelie = df[df['species'] == 'Adelie']
-    print(len(adelie))
+    print(adelie.shape[0])

 This is doable and solves the problem at hand.
 The code counts penguins.
 But which of the two penguin counter programs is better?

 * The first program with the `for` loop, uses only basic language features.
-It will work on any Python machine including browser-based implementations and tiny computers like the MicroBit.
-The first program is easy to read for anyone who used a different imperative programing language before.
+It will work in any Python environment.
+The first program is easy to understand for anyone who used a different imperative programming language before.
 * The second program using `pandas`, gives your student a powerful data analysis tool.
 There exists an entire ecosystem around `pandas` that makes common analytics tasks easy.
 There are many examples one can copy-paste.
 On the other hand, `pandas` code is not always easy to read.
-And does it guide students towards generic programming skills?

 Both implementations have their pros and cons.
-A programmer needs to be able to recognize these pros and cons.
+A programmer needs to be able to weigh these pros and cons against each other all the time.
 So in addition to writing code, programming requires **reading and evaluating code**, an additional, orthogonal skill.

 A senior programmer might state that both implementations are bad, because there are no Unit Tests.
-A senior programmer might also say that if the program is running in a proper test infrastructure, the implementation does not matter much.
-If you think about programming from that angle, you discover **testing code**, another skill orthogonal to programming.
+**Testing code** is another skill orthogonal to programming.

 There are more of these orthogonal skills that I will for now refer to as **Competencies**.